mgba-emu/mgba/README.md

 Controls
 --------

 Controls are configurable in the settings menu.
 Many game controllers should be automatically mapped by default.
-The default keyboard controls are as follows:
+The default keyboard controls are as follows for GB and GBA:

 - **A**: X
 - **B**: Z